danurna/xss-php/README.md

 # xss-php
-This repository contains an example of an XSS vulnerability, implemented in a example guestbook application.
-The implementation uses PHP.
+This repository contains an example guestbook application with a XSS vulnerability in its implementation (src-vuln).
+A fixed version is provided as well (src-fixed).
+This example was created for an security course at university.

 # Application Overview